AI-Core/Getting-Started/Setting up a Virtual Machine (VM).md

 You should only be here if you are running windows or can't comlete the guide in the README.md of this repo.

+## What is a VM?
+Vm stands for Virtual Machine.
+VM software allows you to easily and quickly run most operating systems on top of your current operating system.
+For example you can run an Ubuntu Linux virtual machine from a device that currently runs Windows.

 ## Getting ubuntu
 Firstly go [here](https://ubuntu.com/download/desktop) and download the latest version of Ubuntu (an awesome Linux distrbution).